Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Optimization approaches

-for the lowest eigenvalue-eigenvector pair \cite{gubernatis2016quantum,becca2017quantum}.
-To promote greater stability, the matrix $\bm{H}$ is padded with a diagonal matrix $\epsilon^{-1} \bm{I}$, which is similar to the penalization term used in GD.
+for the smallest eigenvalue-eigenvector pair \cite{gubernatis2016quantum,becca2017quantum}.
+As a penalization term, the matrix $\bm{H}$ is padded with a diagonal matrix $\epsilon^{-1} \bm{I}$, which is similar to the penalization term used in GD.

 The linear method has been observed to yield fast asymptotic convergence in VMC applications with small parameter sets.
 However, extending the linear method to larger parameter sets is an ongoing challenge \cite{neuscamman2012optimizing,sabzevari2020accelerated}.

-Motivated by the linear method's potential for fast asymptotic convergence, we introduce RGN as an updated strategy with improved stability properties.
-RGN differs from the linear method in three ways, as detailed below.
+Motivated by the linear method's potential for fast asymptotic convergence, we introduce RGN as an updated strategy with improved convergence.
+RGN differs from the linear method in two ways, as detailed below.